 Not being able to participate in company culture may lead to you being overlooked by management, which can hurt your job prospects in the long run.
 To make yourself known and visible to management, participate regularly in the company’s online communication channels.

 A whole new level of team issues when working remotely is team monitoring — how do you monitor if you’re not physically present on site?
 Well, one effective solution is to provide guidance and reviews to your team on a regular basis.

 Remote work challenge: Lack of routine and time-management

 When you live where you work, and work where you live, setting work/life balance and boundaries is troublesome — some have issues staying accountable and responsible with their work, others find they work all the time.

-Time management becomes an issue as well – you have the freedom to decide when you want to work, but this freedom makes it harder to find a routine that works.
+What’s more, time management becomes an issue — you have the freedom to decide when you want to work, but this freedom makes it harder to find a routine that works.